-A common question I get about affiliate marketing is it a real business?
+People are always asking me if affiliate marketing is a real business.
 Yes, it certainly is!

-It’s not only possible to earn decent money as a side hustle, but could even replace your full-time job.
-It’s even possible to achieve the ultimate entrepreneurial success — to sell your business for a big windfall.
+Not only is it possible to earn decent money with an affiliate marketing side hustle, but it also could replace your full-time job.
+It’s even possible to achieve the ultimate entrepreneurial success: selling your business for a big windfall.

-I should know, as I have some personal experience.
+I should know from personal experience.
 I sold the website Investor Junkie for $6 million in 2018.
-Investor Junkie’s income was based solely on affiliate marketing revenue.
+Investor Junkie’s income was based solely on affiliate-marketing revenue.

-After my sale, I was curious how many others have made money with a website via affiliate marketing only?
+After my sale, I was curious to find out how many others have sold websites that made money only from affiliate marketing.

-The first requirement to get on this list was to have a substantial amount (over 50%) of revenue from affiliate marketing.
-Obviously this is somewhat of a guess since I don’t have direct access to their accounting records.
-Though it’s pretty easy when a business is sold for seven figures, yet offers no products, or has no or little ad banners.
-Therefore, most of the revenue is coming from affiliate marketing.
+The first requirement for this list is that the site must have a substantial amount (over 50%) of revenue from affiliate marketing.
+Because I don’t have direct access to the accounting records, this is something of a guess.
+However, it’s easy to deduce that, when a business sells for seven figures, yet offers no products and has no or few ad banners, most of the revenue has come from affiliate marketing.

-The second requirement was I wanted only to include information that is publicly verified.
+The second requirement is that I include only information that is publicly verified.
 For your reference, I cite the source.
-As a disclaimer, I have no insider information to any of these transactions.
-All of this information came from public records, including my own sale.
+As a disclaimer, I have no insider information about any of these transactions.
+All of this information – including that relating to my own sale — comes from public records.

-This excludes obviously popular sites that haven’t been sold like NerdWallet.
-They employ over 350 people and easily would make it on this list if it were ever sold.
+Obviously, popular sites that haven’t been sold, such as NerdWallet, aren’t on the list.
+NerdWallet employs more than 350 people and would easily make it on this list if it were ever sold.

 I Don’t Trust Blog Income Reports

-Call me a skeptic, but the popular “how I make money from my blog” posts I don’t trust.
+Call me a skeptic, but I don’t trust those popular “how I make money from my blog” posts.

 It’s hard to discern the fakers from the makers.

-So take what you see online with a grain of salt.
-Just like many Instagram pics, it’s only a slice of reality.
+So take what you read online with a grain of salt.
+Just as with many Instagram pics, it’s not necessarily the entire reality.

-Though, even if half of the revenue numbers listed out on the Interwebs are true, it is still an impressive feat nonetheless.
-All attesting to affiliate marketing can not only be a full-time job but can make you wealthy as well.
+However, even if half of the revenue numbers listed on the Interwebs are true, it is still an impressive feat nonetheless.
+It all attests to the fact that affiliate marketing can not only be a full-time job, but can also make you wealthy.

-Unfortunately, my list excludes the smaller frequent deals that don’t get press coverage.
-For example, friends like Matt Giovanisci who sold his Amazon affiliate marketing site Roasty Coffee for $55k.
-While impressive, it isn’t verifiable by a third-party, so, unfortunately, it is excluded from my list.
+Unfortunately, my list excludes the small deals that don’t get press coverage.
+For example, Matt Giovanisci sold his Amazon affiliate marketing site Roasty Coffee for $55,000.
+While that deal’s impressive, it isn’t verifiable by a third-party, so, unfortunately, I excluded it from my list.

 The List Isn’t Comprehensive

-Obviously my list of successful affiliate marketing websites is personal finance heavy.
-Mostly because of me and my knowledge of this affiliate marketing niche.
-I also know affiliate marketing in the personal finance space is very profitable.
-But they are certainly not the only ones.
+Obviously, my list of successful affiliate marketing websites is heavy on personal finance.
+That’s mostly because personal finance was my own affiliate marketing niche, and I know it well.
+In addition, affiliate marketing in the personal finance space is very profitable.
+But it’s certainly not the only niche with moneymaking potential.

-If you do know of any press about affiliate marketing websites sold outside of personal finance, please let me know by commenting below.
-I would like to add more to this list.
+If you know of any affiliate marketing websites outside the personal finance sphere that have sold, please let me know by commenting below.
+I would like to add more sites to this list.

 Sold Affiliate Marketing Websites